 The Cities acknowledge that significant improvements will be needed to the existing and future transportation network in the Basalt Creek Concept Plan area.
 To achieve the vision established by the Cities and Washington County in the 2013 Basalt Creek (TRP), Tualatin and Wilsonville will coordinate with Washington County to prioritize projects and identify funding strategies.
 The Cities acknowledge that success of the Basalt Creek Concept Plan area depends on being served by an adequate transportation system as identified in the TRP.
+In addition, Cities will determine and adopt funding methods for acquisition, capital and operating costs for parklands in the Basalt Creek area, including the use of their current SDCs for parks.

 Sewer and water infrastructure systems can be financed in several ways.
 Typically, the developer is expected to finance the extension of services and each City has a method of reimbursing the developer for installing infrastructure when other development hooks in if they choose to elect this option.
-Each City may decide to participate in financing, for example, by providing for the formation of a Local Improvement District or another type of funding mechanism.
+Each City may decide to participate in financing for example by providing for the formation of a Local Improvement District or another type of funding mechanism.
 See section Implementation and Phasing Strategy beginning on page 52 of the plan document for a discussion of financing options.